yingw787/tinydevcrm-mvp/WHY.md

 proven so effective in my personal usage, the ideal version of TinyDevCRM would apply many of the learnings and benefits I've found through Standard Notes.

+I use Standard Notes as a todo list application in the most basic, primitive way possible.
+I have a note for every day, and each note has a bulleted list of things to check off.
+If they're checked off, I suffix the point with "DONE" and add a short description if relevant, and leave the note until I flush the contents to my Google spreadsheets and archive the note.
+If the todo is not finished, then I cut or copy and paste it to the note representing the next day.

 Pros:

 -   **Open-source and self-hostable**: I paid $150 or $3 / month for the 5 year